nate872711/plexboxd/README.md

 ### 2️⃣ Letterboxd Setup

 Letterboxd does not currently have a full public write API,
-so Flexboxd uses CSV-based sync for diary entries.
+so WatchWeave uses CSV-based sync for diary entries.

 1. In your `.env`, set: